 Cook until the masala begins to leave the sides of the pan.

-Then add 1 ¼ cup water and stir well.
+Then pour 1 ¼ cup water and stir well.
 Cook until the gravy thickens slightly.
+You should be seeing traces of oil on the gravy.

 Serve aloo gobi masala with rice or roti.